ValleyJin/gemston_fantasy/01_gemston/01_(EN)maria.md

 Not just that.<br> The pebbles on the table were shining brighter than the candles.<br>

+"Sir.., Could you..." <br>

-"Sir...
-Can we use this instead of candles?"<br> Maria looks up at Max with her swollen eyes, smiling innocently.<br>
+"Could you... accept this instead of the candle my daddy broke?""<br> Maria looks up at Max with her swollen eyes, smiling innocently.<br>

 ![alt text](image-1.png)